Meowhal/osu-ahr/README.md

 ```
 ### AfkKicker section
 Points will be added to the player who seems to be AFK, and the player who gets points above the threshold will be kicked.
-1. Finish the match with no score -> 2 points
+1. Finishes the match with no score -> added 2 points
-1. Do not participate in the match without a map -> 2 points
+1. Does not participate in the match without a map -> added 2 points
 1. !stat command turns out that player is AFK -> added 3 points

 - `enabled` : `boolean`